 Life expectancy of a baby with trisomy 13

-Unfortunately, 90% of babies born with trisomy 13 die by age 1.
-It is important to note that 5% to 10% of babies with trisomy 13 do survive the first year of life.
+Fifty per cent of babies born with trisomy 13 survive beyond their first 7.5-12.5 days.
+About 20% of babies born with trisomy 13 survive the first year of life.
 It is difficult to predict the life expectancy of a baby with trisomy 13 if the baby does not have any immediate life-threatening problems.
-There are a few reports of babies with trisomy 13 surviving to their teens; however, this is unusual.
+For babies that have survived their first 30 days of life, 47% were alive at one year.
+About 13% of children born with trisomy 13 survive until 10 years of age.